utah-cs3550-fa24/assignments/hw6.md

 [jq-data]: https://api.jquery.com/data/

 Second, on the `assignments` page, let's add the ability to sort by the assignment due date.
 Modify the `assignments` template to add a `data-value` attribute to each `<td>` containing the due date.
 The value of the attribute should be the timestamp for the due date; you use [the `|date:"U"` Django filter][dj-date] to print a date as a timestamp.
 Timestamps are just numbers and can be compared for equality.
-Add the `sortable` class to all sortable `<th>` elements, which should be the final column on the profile page and then the final two columns on the assignments page.
+Add the `sortable` class to the table and the `sort-column` class to all sortable `<th>` elements, which should be the final column on the profile page and then the final two columns on the assignments page.
+Make all `sort-column` headers sortable in `make_table_sortable`.

 [dj-date]: https://docs.djangoproject.com/en/4.2/ref/templates/builtins/#date

-Modify the `make_table_sortable` function to make the due date table header cell sortable, if it's a table with a due date column.
-Clicking on that table header should:
+Specifically, clicking on a `sort-column` header inside a `sortable` table should:

-- Cycle the class on that table header from no class to `sort-asc` to `sort-desc`, just like the last column
+- Cycle the class on that table header from no class to `sort-asc` to `sort-desc`
 - Clear the classes on all other columns (so only one column is sorted at a time)
-- Sort the relevant column in the relevant way.
+- Sort the relevant column in the relevant way

 A few hints that might make this easier.
 First, you can add a `data-value` attribute to the last column too.
 If you do this, you can use the same sorting code for all columns.
-Second, your code can assign a click event handler to all `sortable` table headers instad of special-casing the due-date and score columns.
 Finally, when a table header column is clicked, you can figure out what number column it is using [the `index` method][jq-index].
 You can then use [the `get` method][jq-get] to get the table cell with the same index in a table